ARM-software/libddssec/doc/about_libddssec.md

 There are two main components of the libddssec project:

- - A library which interfaces that the user's DDS implementation links to.
+ - A library with interfaces that the user's DDS implementation links to.
- - A trusted application that executes under a TEE and is used to handle the trusted assets, transformations and operations.
+ - A trusted application that executes under a Trusted Execution Environment (TEE) and is used to handle the trusted assets, transformations and operations.

 Understanding how libddssec works requires understanding a number of concepts which this document will cover: